drachs/subtitles2anki/Readme.md

-# Anki Card Generator for Arbitrary Subtitles
+# Sutanki Immersion - Anki Card Generator for Arbitrary Subtitles

 I am writing this as I try to get into immersion while studing Japanese.
 I am very new to Japanese, so I'm sure this could be improved by help from people with more experience.